 We will administer standardized rating scales to assess symptoms and related behaviors as an adjunct to the background information.
 These scales may be completed by the client, parents, teachers, or other relevant caregivers.
 Common rating scales include the Conners’ Rating Scale and the Vanderbilt Assessment Scale.

-3. Actual Neuropsychological Testing for ADHD
+3. Actual Neuropsychological Testing for ADHD in Adults or Children

 The next step is detailed further in the next section, but it involves choosing and administering the testing battery.
 Attention deficit hyperactivity disorder can be assessed remotely or in person.
 Your or your child’s testing battery will be uniquely chosen based on the first two steps.